 6.58.1 Applicability to language

+The vulnerability as described in TR 24772-1 clause 6.58 applies to C++.
+Appendix D “Compatibility features” of ISO/IEC 14882:2017 enumerates the deprecated features.
+The C++ attribute [[deprecated]] allows library writers and users to mark deprecated declarations.

 Although backward compatibility is sometimes offered as an option for compilers so one can avoid changes to code to be compliant with current language specifications, updating the legacy software to the current standard is a better option.

 6.58.2 Guidance to language users

-Follow the guidelines of TR 24772-1 clause 6.59.5.
+Follow the guidelines of TR 24772-1 clause 6.58.5.

+Enable compiler options that identify the use of deprecated features.

+Apply the [[deprecated (“reason”)]] attribute to obsolete declarations that exist only for backward compatibility.

 6.59 Concurrency – Activation [CGA]

 6.59.1 Applicability to language

+The vulnerability documented in TR 24772-1 does not apply in C++ when std::thread is used for threading.
+When a thread object is created, all resources have been acquired; otherwise an exception will be thrown in the activating thread.
+Non-standard threading packages may have the vulnerability.

+The second vulnerability of attempts to communicate with non-existing threads does not exist since the std::thread::get_id() associated with the thread object is unavailable until after creation has completed.

 6.59.2 Guidance to language users

 Follow the guidelines of TR 24772-1 clause 6.60.5.